aminehz/GYM-Web-Application/README.md

 ## Overview

-The Gym Management System is designed to streamline gym operations by managing course schedules, planning, and candidate registrations.
-The application features an intuitive user interface built with CoreUI template (reactJS), a powerful React admin template, and a robust backend powered by Spring Boot.
+The Gym Management System is designed to streamline gym operations by managing course planning, and candidate registrations.
+The application features an intuitive user interface built with ReactJS and a robust backend powered by Spring Boot.

-## CoreUI Free React Admin Template

-This project utilizes the [CoreUI Free React Admin Template](https://github.com/coreui/coreui/coreui-free-react-admin-template).
-CoreUI is licensed under the [MIT License](https://github.com/coreui/coreui-free-react-admin-template/blob/master/LICENSE).
-The copyright for CoreUI is as follows:

-**CoreUI**
-Copyright © 2023 creativeLabs Łukasz Holeczek.
-Code released under [the MIT license](https://github.com/coreui/coreui-free-react-admin-template/blob/master/LICENSE).
-Redistribution of CoreUI as-is without modification is prohibited.

 ## Features